A woman with a plastered leg sits on a sofa talking on the phone, surrounded by plants in the background. She looks worried.

 If nothing has been agreed to the contrary and your employer has not taken out daily sickness benefits insurance, in the event of illness: 100% of your salary will continue to be paid for a limited period of time.
 The same provisions apply for other instances of incapacity to work that are not subject to mandatory insurance cover.
 In such cases, the employer must pay the full “salary including appropriate remuneration for any loss of payment in kind” for a “limited period”, subject to the aforementioned conditions.

-The "limited period" is determined according to the number of years of employment, including the probation period and the occupational training in the company.
+Calculating the continued salary: The “limited period” is determined according to the number of years of employment, including the probation period and the occupational training in the company.
 In the first year of employment, the obligation to continue salary payments amounts to three weeks.
-For the remaining years of employment, scales are used that have been derived from theory and legal practice.
+The rates developed in accordance with legal practice apply for the remaining years of service.
 These scales vary according to region (Bern/Zurich/Basel scales).

 Important to know: The obligation to continue salary payments applies per year of employment.
 In each year of employment, a new obligation to continue salary payments arises, including during ongoing illness, provided the employment relationship has not ended.